 The next available course will be:

 All resources for this course are provided or are available free online.
+There is no text book to buy.
 Those who demonstrate mastery by completing this course which is equivalent to a 3 semester-hour university course also satisfy the Georgia Special Requirement to have a course in the Identification and Education of Exceptional Children as described by the Georgia Professional Standards Commission(PSC).

 Assignments are posted each Saturday morning.
 Resources to read or videos to view will be listed in each week's section, along with activities or assignments to complete.
 Participants may do their work anytime that is convenient for them.
 Each week's assignments are due by midnight on Sunday one week later.
 We cover up-to-date information on special education law and the identification and education of children who have special educational needs.